Cloud automation provider SkyKick lands $130M

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-Cloud automation provider SkyKick today announced that it raised $130 million in an oversubscribed funding round, bringing its total raised to over $200 million.
+Cloud automation provider SkyKick today announced it has raised $130 million in an oversubscribed funding round, bringing its total raised to over $200 million.
 The capital will be used to support investments in SkyKick’s platform, people, and operational investments across support, partner success, and partner enablement tools and resources, the company says.

 Moving and managing the hundreds of millions of small- and medium-sized businesses (SMBs) embracing the cloud remains an unsolved problem.
 (Forbes estimates that 41% of enterprise workloads were run on public clouds in 2020.)
 Service providers are expected to spend roughly 500 million hours on IT administration globally in the next year, a problem that’s been exacerbated by the ongoing pandemic as companies push to transform their operations.